 Two voltage input channels, V1 and V2, provide monitoring of discharge and charge voltage.
-The CXCM4 software is pre-configured to monitor V1 for load voltage and V2 for battery voltage.
+The CXCM4 software is pre-configured to monitor V2 for both load and battery voltage.
 V2 is used as the system reference for rectifier float voltage, low voltage disconnect (LVD), system high voltage alarm, and system low voltage alarm.
+V1 is available for additional voltage measurements.